-Since 1977, U.S. companies conducting business with foreign government entities and government officials have had to comply with the FCPA, prohibiting bribes to any foreign official to obtain or retain business.
+Since 1977, U.S. companies conducting business with foreign government entities and government officials have had to comply with the Foreign Corrupt Practices Act (FCPA), prohibiting providing things of value to any foreign official to obtain or retain business.
 As with increased enforcement efforts in other areas of government contracting, federal agencies are also increasing their FCPA enforcement efforts.
-Wiley Rein advises U.S. and foreign contractors on developing, implementing and rigorously reviewing their FCPA compliance programs, assists contractors with ensuring that their overseas branches comply with legal and corporate procedures for handling contracts with foreign government entities or involving government officials, conducts internal investigations of allegations of FCPA non-compliance and represents contractors in all stages of FCPA enforcement proceedings by interested agencies.
-[See the 2011 edition of the Foreign Corrupt Practices Act Handbook]
+Wiley Rein advises U.S. and foreign contractors on developing, implementing, and rigorously reviewing their FCPA compliance programs, assists contractors with ensuring that their overseas branches comply with legal and corporate procedures for handling contracts with foreign government entities or involving government officials, conducts internal investigations of allegations of FCPA non-compliance, and represents contractors in all stages of FCPA enforcement proceedings by interested agencies.
+We also represent individuals facing U.S. Department of Justice FCPA enforcement actions.

-In the last few years, the U.S. also has seen a significant uptick in the number of export controls and economic sanctions prosecutions (both domestically and abroad).
-As a result, Wiley Rein Government Contracts andInternational Trade professionals also counsel contractors regarding their export control obligations under ITAR, the EAR and OFAC's regulations, including transaction counseling for imports or exports of defense articles and services, assisting clients with implementing and augmenting their export control compliance programs and representing contractors in enforcement proceedings before the Department of State’s Directorate of Defense Trade Controls, the Department of Commerce’s Bureau of Industry and Security and the Department of the Treasury’s OFAC.
+In the last few years, the United States also has seen a significant uptick in the number of export controls and economic sanctions prosecutions (both domestically and abroad).
+Wiley Rein Government Contracts andInternational Trade professionals also counsel contractors regarding their export control obligations under the U.S. Department of State’s International Traffic in Arms Regulations (ITAR), the U.S. Department of Commerce’s Export Administration Regulations (EAR), and the Office of Foreign Assets Control’s (OFAC) regulations, including transaction counseling for imports or exports of defense articles and services, assisting clients with implementing and augmenting their export control compliance programs, and representing contractors in enforcement proceedings before the Department of State’s Directorate of Defense Trade Controls, the Department of Commerce’s Bureau of Industry and Security, and the Department of the Treasury’s OFAC.

-ISSUE: WINTER 2013
+ISSUE: WINTER 2015